hughsimpson/RakuFHIR/README.md

 Immature, unperformant and and experimental.

-Serialization is currently intended to be done via the coercion API, though this might revert
+Serialization (outside of the context of the client module) is currently intended to be done via the coercion API, though this might revert

+To use, `zef install FHIR` should work

 A usage might be something like:
 ```